ray-project/kuberay/docs/best-practice/worker-head-reconnection.md

 ## Best Practice

-GCS FT feature is now alpha release, for further understand we can rely on the FT feature.
-To enable the GCS, please refer to [Ray GCS Fault Tolerance](https://github.com/ray-project/kuberay/blob/master/docs/guidance/gcs-ft.md)
+The GCS Fault-Tolerance (FT) feature is alpha release.
+To enable GCS FT, please refer to [Ray GCS Fault Tolerance](https://github.com/ray-project/kuberay/blob/master/docs/guidance/gcs-ft.md)

 Also, to solve the workers-head connection lost, there are two others options: